Darren Waller Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Waller has averaged 59.8 receiving yards per game over his five career matchups, 2.3 more than his over/under for Sunday's game.
+- Waller's 59.8 receiving yards per game in his five career matchups against the Chargers are 1.3 more than his over/under for Sunday's game.

 - Waller, in five matchups, had a touchdown catch three times.
 But he did not have multiple TDs in any of those games.